-- AE 1400 is a free choice elective and is highly recommended for academic success.
-If AE 1400 is chosen, 1 less hour of free choice electives will be needed. - SAFE 4990 Internship in Safety Sciences (3 hrs) is taken the summer after the junior year. - To satisfy the General Education Assessment Policy students must take the GEA exam during the semester in which a total of 45 credit hours will be earned.
+- $\bullet\,\,^\!A$ grade of C or higher is required in these courses for graduation in this major. - This major requires 6 hours of Departmentally Approved Electives.
+You must have these courses pre-approved by the major program coordinator before enrolling in them.
+Course substitutions will be required before graduation to have these courses appropriately reflected on your degree audit. - SAFE 4990 Internship in Safety Sciences (3 hrs) is taken the summer after the junior year. - Students seeking to graduate from this program must have a minimum 2.20 cumulative grade-point average and have completed CHEM 1604, PHYS 1104, and MATH 1111 with a grade of C or higher. - To satisfy the General Education Assessment Policy students must take the GEA exam before or during the semester in which a total of 45 credit hours will be earned.
 The minimum score of 425 must be achieved by the semester in which 75 credit hours will be earned.
-Go to UCM Testing Services in MyCentral for more information.
+Go to UCM Testing Services (HUM 216, 660-543-4919) in MyCentral for more information.

-College of Arts, Humanities, and Social Sciences Department of English and Philosophy
+Department of English and Philosophy